chrismedinapy/backend/README.md

 ## Introduction.

 The main idea of this project is to develop a service that takes as input a .csv file, saves the metadata of the file in a relational database (Postgresql), and the data, inside the file, in a non-SQL database (MongoDB).
-Then the data in the MongoDB will be used to create a dataset, which in the end will feed a machine learning model.
+Then the data in MongoDB will be used to create a dataset, which in the end will feed a machine learning model.

 ## Technologies.